saadjangdaa/saadjangdaa/README.md

 Hi Devs👋,<br>
 I am Saad Jangda a Full-Stack Developer and Co-Founder of StudyNinja AI
 <br>I'm currently building SubjectGPT for students : [www.studyninjaai.com](https://www.studyninjaai.com/)
-<br>Got More than 90 Signups for SubjectGPT
+<br>Got More than 150 Signups for SubjectGPT
 <br>Featured on [Buildspace Demo Page](https://buildspace.so/s4/demoday/subjectgpt)
-<br>I have a experience of 4-5 years in Full-Stack Development from .NET to React to Angular
+<br>I have a experience of 5+ years in Full-Stack Development from .NET to React to Angular
 <br>I'm currently learning Web3 technologies and Generative AI
-<br>For any queries mail me at 📧 support@studyninjaai.com
+<br>For any queries message me at 📧 [Linkden](https://www.linkedin.com/in/saad-jangda/)

 # Participated in Hackathons/Competitions